 Conscription referendum 1917

-One hundred years ago, on 20 December 1917, a second referendum around the topic of conscription was put to the Australian people by Prime Minister Billy Hughes.
+On 20 December 1917, a second referendum around the topic of conscription was put to the Australian people by Prime Minister Billy Hughes.
 The question asked was: Are you in favour of the proposal of the Commonwealth Government for reinforcing the Commonwealth Forces overseas?'

 As the war in Europe dragged on, Britain was looking to add a sixth division to the Australian Imperial Forces, and Hughes was asked to provide 7,000 men per month to meet this request.
 With voluntary enlistment in steady decline, Hughes proposed that voluntary enlistment should continue, but recruitment shortfall should be met by conscription - compulsory reinforcements called up by ballot.
 These reinforcements would comprise single men, widowers and divorcees aged between 20-44 years, without dependents.